 Roofing including roof space

 Repair category 2

-Notes Roof coverings appear to be of an age and style where, at least, a degree of regular ongoing maintenance should be anticipated.
+Notes Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+There is an older style skylight window which may be due for replacement.
+Felt roof coverings may have a limited life span.